 HTTP Callback URL’s are responsible for verifying payments and updating payment status.
 Whenever a payment changes status, the Callback URLs are called with the updated status.
 Now let us set up a Callback URL for our website.
 To set up the Callback URL, you need to deploy your bot on the live internet.
 For that, we need to obtain the test callback API provided by Blockonomics.
 Now copy the Forwarding URL from the README of the blockonomics greed project in Github.
 For setting up HTTP Callback you need to have a store on the Blockonomics website.
 You can create one from Blockonomics >Merchants > Stores.
 In the HTTP Callback URL field, provide the copied URL from the Blockonomics test callback API, followed by

 /callback?secret=SECRET_KEY here the secret key is the key which I told you to remember, it can be found in the config/config.toml file.

 Start Testing your Bot

-We have Successfully created a Telegram Bot Shop with the help of greed ( Customizable Bot Shop) which will accept Bitcoin Payments and we also learnt how to configure the Callback URL for the Store, make test payments for the Store.
+We have successfully created a Telegram Bot Shop with the help of Greed ( Customizable Bot Shop) which will accept Bitcoin Payments and we also learned how to configure the Callback URL for the Store and make test payments for the Store.